LiLing228/scStripe/README.rst

 **add-stripiness**
-:Evaluate stripiness and p-values (two metrics originally proposed in Stripenn).
-These metrics can also be computed using the `stripenn score` command
-(`Yoon et al., Nature Communications, 2022 <https://www.nature.com/articles/s41467-022-29258-9>`_).
+   Evaluate stripiness and p-values (two metrics originally proposed in Stripenn).
+These metrics can also be computed using the `stripenn score` command (`Yoon et al., Nature Communications, 2022 <https://www.nature.com/articles/s41467-022-29258-9>`_).

 Options:
   --cool PATH            Path to input .cool file.  [required]